 Numerous studies have shown that offering Care Credit patient financing increases case acceptance by as much as 200%.

-That all seems so obvious and yet I often run into dentists who like the small businesses discussed in the linked article, take exception to the cost of financing and either do not offer it or charge extra for it.
+That all seems so obvious and yet I often run into dentists who take exception to the cost of financing and either do not offer it or charge extra for it.
 That is just foolish; the fact is that in our modern economy the cost of providing credit is simply a cost of doing business and should be built into your fees.

 Any way you provide credit will have costs.
 All credit companies including credit cards charge a fee.
 Even if you carry the balance yourself you have the expense of billing and collections not to mention the occasional default.
 Or you may offer a cash discount.
 However you do it there is a cost to getting paid.

 I understand how some dentists just look at their balance sheet and see that they paid out 5% or so to Care Credit and figure they can keep that money by either charging the patient a credit fee or not offering financing.
 What the research tells us is that when patients are faced with either an extra fee or no financing option they will either go elsewhere or simply not get the treatment done.